Introduction

 In your Cisco-SD-WAN collection, you can see that the first API call that you have is called Authentication and is in a folder named Authentication.

-• The Authentication call is a POST call.
+- The Authentication call is a

-• To define the endpoint for the authentication call, you use the environment variable {{vmanage}}.
-These values will be replaced with the ones you have defined in the environment sandboxsdwan.cisco.com and 8443.
+call. - To define the endpoint for the authentication call, you use the environment variable

 After the variables are replaced, the resulting endpoint for authentication is https://{ip_address}.com/j_security_check

-Under the Headers tab, you define the Content-Type header.
+Under the Headers tab, you define the Content-Type

-• The username and password are URL-encoded in the Body or the request and are sent as key value pairs j_username and j_password.
+.
 You will populate the values for the username and password from the environment variables with the same names.

 These are all the parameters you need to authenticate to the vManage instance: the endpoint, the method, the header and the the body.
 When you click Send, the results should be similar to the following:

-The body of the returned information should be empty and the status should be 200 OK if everything went well and the user was successfully authenticated.
-Notice that a Cookie named JSESSIONID was returned.
+was returned.
 This cookie will be used in the subsequent API calls that you will make in the next sections of this lab.
-This cookie has a limited lifetime and is a temporary representation of the successful authentication of the devnetuser account.
+This cookie has a limited lifetime and is a temporary representation of the successful authentication of the devnetuser

 API Cross-Site Request Forgery Prevention